Digital smile makeovers

 1) Placing veneers. - Our after picture illustrates how placing porcelain veneers could give this person's teeth a more pleasant and even look.

-The idea is that the veneers are used to increase the size and shape (primarily the width) of the teeth, thus filling in the spaces between them.
+The idea is that the veneers are used to increase the shape and size (primarily the width) of the teeth, thus filling in the spaces between them.
 They also idealize the overall appearance of the smile.

-Placing crowns is a more invasive process than porcelain veneers (more of the tooth must be trimmed away).
+Placing crowns is a more invasive process than porcelain veneers.
 But if greater restoration strength is needed, then they make the better choice.
 (More information: What is the difference between porcelain veneers and dental crowns?)

 When gaps like these are left open, it's relatively difficult for dental plaque to accumulate and persist.
 Any plaque that does form can be removed easily with just a toothbrush (as opposed to requiring the use of dental floss).

 But if these spaces closed, and if this person is lax with their oral home care (doesn't floss), then as months and years pass, the dental plaque that accumulates (and is allowed to persist) will place this person at greater risk for developing gum disease and cavities.